minzart/sunrise-oath/glossary/adventure.md

 "The elven maids gossip thus: 'A happy woman's hips are broken twice: by the child, but first from her husband.'"

-"A poet who knows not the way of elven grace, who sees in him a savage and a noble."
+"A poet who knows not the way of elven [[grace]], who sees in him a savage and a noble."
 I repeat a story I read as a child.
 "Know you of Romeo and Juliet?"

 "The epic," he says, tearing up.
 "Wherefore art thou Romeo?"